psychometric DIVERSITY Report

 high potential energy

 A high Potential Energy score suggests a strong inclination towards self-motivation.
-Individuals with high Potential Energy are likely to be naturally driven to engage in activities due to a sense of enjoyment and personal importance.
-They will exhibit a high level of enthusiasm for these activities.
+Teams with high aggregate Potential Energy scores are likely to be naturally driven to engage in activities due to a sense of enjoyment and personal importance.
+They are likely to exhibit a high level of enthusiasm for these activities.

 low potential energy

-On the other hand, a low Potential Energy score might suggest that an individual is less intrinsically motivated, or for one reason or another, at this point in time, just has less energy to give.
+On the other hand, a low Potential Energy score might suggest that on the whole, this team is less intrinsically motivated, or for one reason or another, at this point in time, just has less energy to give.
 This doesn’t mean they have no motivation, but rather rely more on external factors for motivation and energy.
 These could include things like compensation, rewards or recognition, but likely have less innate passion for the activities they engage in.

-These individuals might find it more challenging to initiate or persist in activities, especially when faced with obstacles or setbacks, or when extrinsic motivators are absent or don’t measure up to expectations.
+The individuals within a group like this might find it more challenging to initiate or persist in activities, especially when faced with obstacles or setbacks, or when extrinsic motivators are absent or don’t measure up to expectations.

 changing potential energy

-Unlike your Personal Energy Profile, which defines the Elements that most comprise your core personality, and tend to change very little (if ever), your Potential Energy score can change greatly over time.
+Unlike the Personal Energy Profile, which defines the Elements that most comprise one’s core personality, and tend to change very little (if ever), the Potential Energy score for a group of individuals can change greatly over time.
+This happens as the individuals within this group change.

-There are simply times in life when you have more energy and times when you have less energy.
-These variations in Potential Energy, or the energy you have available to engage can cause you to experience cycles of engagement (or disengagement) in life.
+There are simply times in life when we have more energy and times when we have less energy.
+These variations in Potential Energy, or the energy we have available to engage, can cause us to experience cycles of engagement (or disengagement) in life.

 Often the reasons for these fluctuations are circumstantial.
-But you have control over your Potential Energy.
-You have the ability to dramatically improve and impact how much Energy you have to apply to the contexts of your life that matter most (your Critical Contexts).
+But we have control over our Potential Energy.
+We have the ability to dramatically improve and impact how much Energy we have to apply to the contexts of life that matter most (one’s Critical Contexts).
 To learn more about this, visit the Potential Energy principle in the Achievement Academy.

 understanding potential energy

-Understanding your level of Potential Energy is crucial as it can provide valuable insights into your personal energy landscape.
+Understanding this group’s level of Potential Energy is crucial as it can provide valuable insights into the personal energy landscape of the individuals within the group.

-It can guide you in identifying activities that you are naturally drawn to and in which you are likely to persist and succeed.
-It can also help you understand potential challenges and areas for growth.
+It can guide you in identifying activities that this team may be naturally drawn to and in which they are likely to persist and succeed.
+It can also help you understand their potential challenges and areas for growth.

-Whether you have high or low Potential Energy, it’s not about good or bad, but about understanding your unique motivational needs and preferences and how they shape your life.
+Whether this group has high or low Potential Energy, it’s not about good or bad, but about understanding their unique motivational needs and preferences and how they shape their life.

-By understanding and effectively managing your Potential Energy, you can enhance your well-being, performance, and overall life satisfaction.
+By understanding and effectively managing Potential Energy, this team can enhance the well-being, performance, and overall life satisfaction of each member.

 Potential Energy is a sophisticated and complex concept and there’s much more to really understand about it.

-To truly dive into what Potential Energy is and what your score means to you, visit the Potential Energy principle in the Principle Knowledge Base of the Achievement Academy.
+To truly dive into what Potential Energy is and what this team’s score means, visit the Potential Energy principle in the Principle Knowledge Base of the Achievement Academy.

 If you need help understanding your profile